zzayne/go-generics-demo/README.md

-# go-generics-demo
+# goexp
-Demo of go generics

-## Requirements

-Go version with generics
+Experience with go